davidnicholai/my-environment/README.md

 Add SSH public key to remote server: `ssh-copy-id -i /path/to/file [user@]192.168.1.123`

 ## Docker
+Check out the `Dockerfile` in this repository if you need a reference.

 Build image from a Dockerfile: `docker build -t DESIRED_TAG_NAME .`

 Run your image: `docker run [-p 80:80] [-d/--detach] TAG_OF_BUILT_DOCKER_IMAGE`